 There are many great desktop environments available for Ubuntu 20.04 and you can very easily change your desktop environment to suit your needs.

-You can follow this article to install 8 of the most popular desktop environments How to Install a Desktop Environment (GUI) on an Ubuntu 20.04 Server
+In this tutorial we’ll just install XFCE, however you can follow this article to install 8 of the most popular desktop environments How to Install a Desktop Environment (GUI) on an Ubuntu 20.04 Server.

 Installing XFCE Desktop Environment